scrutinydebugger/scrutiny-demos/aurix_tc334_cmake/README.md

 The task scheduling is done using the GPT12 module.

-- GPT12.T2 interrupt scehdule the 10KHz loop.
+- GPT12.T3 interrupt scehdule the 10KHz loop.
+(T2 used as reload register)
-- GPT12.T4 schedule the 1KHz loop.
+- GPT12.T6 schedule the 1KHz loop.

 The 10KHz can interrupt the 1KHz and idle loop.
 The 1KHz task **cannot** interrupt the 10KHz task, but can interrupt the idle loop.